Along with finding the right school, getting medical insurance in Hong Kong belongs on the top of your list of priorities.

 Wherever you’ve lived before Hong Kong, odds are the country had a mix of public and private healthcare systems.

 It’s the same in Hong Kong, with 43 government-run hospitals and a range of clinics supporting their work.
-There are 13 hospitals and hundreds of clinics in the private sector, all of which are registered and regulated by the Hong Kong Department of Health.
+In addition, there are 13 hospitals and hundreds of clinics in the private sector, all of which are registered and regulated by the Hong Kong Department of Health.

 Pros of having private health insurance in Hong Kong